 [Table 1] List of outcomes and their details

+Discussion:

 De Quervain's disease is commonly seen in mothers of newborns who frequently lift their infants with their thumbs in radial abduction and their wrists moving from ulnar to radial deviation [7].
 Potential causes include wrist injuries, increased friction from repetitive wrist and thumb movements, underlying inflammatory conditions, pathogenic factors, and anatomical variations.

 Splinting is the main avenue in conservative management as it promotes healing.
 If left untreated, it may lead to infections, joint stiffness, loss of ROM, nerve injury resulting in superficial Radial Nerve entrapment and in severe cases may result in burst of tendon sheath and tendon rupture [8].
 Splinting is the main avenue in conservative management as it promotes healing.
+This point is already mentioned at the beginning of the paragraph.

 Previous studies indicate a good response of corticosteroid injection therapy for De Quervain's tenosynovitis [Peters-Veluthamaningal (78%),

 Jirarattanaphochai (67-68%), Richie (83%)] [9,10,11].
-These studies also explore the side effects of corticosteroid injection.
+These studies also explored the side effects of corticosteroid injection.
 The more common ones are skin thinning, hypopigmentation, infections [due to improper technique], pain flare, rise in blood sugar levels, etc. Allergic reactions are very rare [10].

 This case series confirms the efficacy of corticosteroid injections in managing De Quervain’s Tenosynovitis, particularly for patients unresponsive to splinting and NSAIDs.
 A majority (83%) of patients achieved full symptom resolution by 4 weeks, with a total of 88% experiencing significant improvements by 12 weeks.
 Only one patient (5.5%) required surgical intervention after two failed injections, a finding consistent with the literature suggesting that corticosteroid injections effectively reduce the need for surgery.